rahmanashis01/Algorithm-Visualizer/README.md

 - Commit 16: Added Flip Move animation to inplace sorting components
 - Commit 20: Added Tree Structure
-- 13 Dec 2024: Release v2.0.0: Migrate the project from legacy project to next js with shadcn ui [#3](https://github.com/TamimEhsan/AlgorithmVisualizer/pull/3)
+- 1st sept : Release v2.0.0: Migrate the project from legacy project to next js with shadcn ui
 ### Acknowledgement

 I took inspirations from the following sources for some of the segments.